benjione/SequentialMeasureTransport.jl/README.md

     \left(\mathcal Q_{\ell}\right)_\sharp \mu \approx \mathcal T_{\ell -1}^\sharp \pi^{(\ell)}.
 ```

-For know, we only support Knothe-Rosenblatt maps for $`\mathcal Q`$ but plan to allow for also using normalizing flows and be able to mix both.
+For now, we only support Knothe-Rosenblatt maps for $`\mathcal Q`$ but plan to allow for also using normalizing flows and be able to mix both.